OpenCollarTeam/opencollarteam.github.io/docs/Plugin-Guide.md

    - %CHANNEL% replaced with the non-local chat channel that the collar will accept commands on.
 By default "1"
    - %DEVICETYPE% replaced with the type of this device.
 By default, "collar"
    - %WEARERNAME% replaced with the name of the wearer.
 By default a URI for the wearer
    - %DEVICENAME% replaced with the name of the collar.
-By default either the description of the root prim or the name of the root prim processed in oc_dialog
+By default either the description of the root prim or the name of the root prim

 ## OC_ SCRIPT SETTINGS: